BrianRichu/Brian-Richu/README.md

 🌟 About Me
 I'm a passionate software engineering student enrolled in the ALX Font end Web Development Program.
 Driven by a deep curiosity about how digital products are built and function, I began my journey into tech with a desire to create impactful solutions to real-world challenges.
-Currently a student at the ALX Back end Web Development Course.
+Currently a student at the ALX Front end Web Development Course.
 I am committed to excellence, integrity, and leveraging technology to foster meaningful change.

 ## My Skills 🧠